Sir John in Love

 Sir John in Love is an opera in four acts by the English composer Ralph Vaughan Williams.
 The libretto, by the composer himself, is based on Shakespeare's The Merry Wives of Windsor and supplemented with texts by Philip Sidney, Thomas Middleton, Ben Jonson, and Beaumont and Fletcher.
 The music deploys English folk tunes, including "Greensleeves".
 Originally titled The Fat Knight, the opera premiered at the Parry Opera Theatre, Royal College of Music, London, on 21 March 1929.
 Its first professional performance was on 9 April 1946 at Sadler's Wells Theatre.

 Performance history

 Performances of the opera have remained rare, including 1978 and 1988 productions by the Bronx Opera (New York City) and a 1997 Barbican concert performance.
 After 1958, the opera remained unstaged in the UK until the 2006 production at English National Opera (ENO), which was ENO's first production of the work.
 In August 2010, the Australian Shakespeare Festival, an initiative of the University of Tasmania, gave a professional concert presentation of the opera conducted by Myer Fredman.
 The Royal Conservatoire of Scotland gave four performances of the work in May 2015.
 In January 2017, the Bronx Opera performed the work as part of their 50th anniversary season.
+In August 2023, the opera will be performed in a semi-staged production at Bard College as part of the Bard SummerScape Music Festival.